rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-30-4b5c0c749b5cd3aa-adjudication-order-in-respect-of-middleton-goods-pvt-ltd-in-the-matter-of-dealin.md

 source: sebi
 stocks: []
 tags:
+- adjudication
+- artificial-volume
-- adjudication-order
+- bse
 - illiquid-stock-options
+- investigation
-- bse
+- market-operations
-- pfutp-regulations
+- middleton-goods-pvt-ltd
-- market-manipulation
+- regulatory-framework
 - reversal-trades
-- artificial-volume
-- fraudulent-trading
-- middleton-goods-pvt-ltd
 title: Adjudication Order in respect of Middleton Goods Pvt.
 Ltd. in the matter of dealings in Illiquid Stock Options on BSE
 ---